Jim Storrie - The laughing cavalier

 In his absence, Storrie enjoyed a successful 1968/69, becoming the leading scorer with 14 League goals, four of them in the final four games, as Rotherham stabilised in mid table.
 He switched to inside-right for the latter stages of the season, using his vast experience to bring on young Steve Downes.

-In December 1969 Storrie returned to the Second Division with Portsmouth, where he remained until October 1972.
+In December 1969 Storrie returned to the Second Division with Portsmouth in a £5,000 deal, and remained at Fratton Park until October 1972.
 He managed 12 goals in 43 games for a team that consistently laboured in the lower half of the table.
-Storrie spent most of his time at Pompey partnering either former Burnley and England striker Ray Pointer or Mike Trebilcock, the Cornishman who famously scored twice for Everton in the 1966 FA Cup final win over Sheffield Wednesday.
+He was a fans' favourite fir the effirt he showed Storrie spent most of his time at Pompey partnering former Burnley and England striker Ray Pointer or Ray Hiron, but eventually lost his place to Mike Trebilcock, the Cornishman who famously scored twice for Everton in the 1966 FA Cup final win over Sheffield Wednesday.
 The star of the show, though, was the talented England Under-23 midfielder Norman Piper.

 Storrie's time at Pompey was best remembered for the goal that wasn't.
 The moment came as Portsmouth played Leicester at Filbert Street in September 1970.
 The design of the Foxes' triangular goal stanchions had been criticised previously - the previous season Aston Villa's Pat McMahon had fired home only to see his effort rebound off a stanchion and back into play.
 McMahon's goal was disallowed by the referee and the decision contributed to Villa's relegation.
 A year on Storrie suffered the same fate.
 Leicester keeper Peter Shilton told the referee that the ball had crossed the line (different days, indeed), but the official still wouldn't allow it.
 Newspaper photos after the game clearly showed the ball over the line with Shilton looking straight at it.
 Pompey lost the game 2-0.